timdaish/NID-NCCGroup-API/README.md

 NID-NCCGroup-API
 ================

-<<<<<<< HEAD
 Non-Interactive Display using data pulled from the NCC Group Web Performance API.

 Technologies: HTML, JavaScript, jQuery, AJAX, PHP, XML, SteelSeries Javascript library.

 Designed as a front-of-office display running within an ops./devt. centre and aimed at providing a simple and easy-read overview of the availability and performance status of an organisation's web sites.

 To be used for Proof-of-Concept, prototype and demonstration purposes by authorised customers of the NCC Group Web Performance API service.